About Fair Philanthropy

 The Oregon Country Fair/Veneta, Oregon Partnership: Exemplifying the role of philanthropy is building the Fair

-Of the more than $600,000 that the Oregon Country Fair has awarded in just the past 14 years, approximately one-third of total philanthropic support has gone to projects in the Veneta/West Lane County region.
+We are so pleased that a significant portion of Oregon Country Fair philanthropic support has gone to projects in the Veneta/West Lane County region.
 The grants reflect the Fair’s appreciation for our home community, and that appreciation runs both ways.

 “At a time when local governments and public schools are pinching every penny…its encouraging to see that an organization can still dedicate funds to small arts programs in our community that might otherwise be under-funded or go away entirely…with community partners like the Oregon Country Fair still willing to make an investment, things are still looking good for Fern Ridge.” — West Lane News